clicon/clixon/doc/startup.md

 upgrade callbacks will be called.

 Note the following:
-* Upgrade callbacks will not be called for data that is up-to-date with the current system
+* Upgrade callbacks will _not_ be called for data that is up-to-date with the current system
-* Upgrade callbacks will not be called if there is no module-state in the datastore, or if module-state support is disabled.
+* Upgrade callbacks will _not_ be called if there is no module-state in the datastore, or if module-state support is disabled.
-* Upgrade callbacks will be called if the datastore contains a version of a module that is older than the module loaded in Clixon.
+* Upgrade callbacks _will_ be called if the datastore contains a version of a module that is older than the module loaded in Clixon.
-* Upgrade callbacks will also be called if the datastore contains a version of a module that is not present in Clixon - an obsolete module.
+* Upgrade callbacks _will_ also be called if the datastore contains a version of a module that is not present in Clixon - an obsolete module.

 An example upgrade callback:
 ```
   /*!
 Automatic upgrade of module A
    * @param[in]  h       Clicon handle
    * @param[in]  xn      XML tree to be updated
-   * @param[in]  modname Name of module
-   * @param[in]  modns   Namespace of module (for info)
+   * @param[in]  namespace Namespace of module (for info)
    * @param[in]  from    From revision on the form YYYYMMDD
    * @param[in]  to      To revision on the form YYYYMMDD (0 not in system)
    * @param[in]  arg     User argument given at rpc_callback_register()